Manchester Metrolink: Other part-day services

+From 30 March to autumn of 2026, the Altrincham – Piccadilly service has been replaced by the Altrincham – Etihad Campus via Piccadilly service which runs every 15 minutes, so the extended service is the default service during this period.

+Early morning service

 The early morning service used to operate from 03:00–06:00 Monday–Saturdays and 03:00–07:00 on Sundays and bank holidays.

 One service which ran to a 20-minute frequency: